-Careless or reckless driving behaviors can result in a pedestrian accident, including:
+Careless or reckless driving behaviors that can result in a pedestrian accident, include:

 - Distracted driving: Distracted drivers constitute another significant danger for pedestrians.
-Driving distractions include anything that causes drivers to take their hands from the wheel, shift their eyes from watching the roadway, or pull their concentration from the task of driving safely.
-Texting and other cell phone use pose a concern to transportation experts, as this activity presents all three types of driving distractions.
+Driving distractions include anything that causes drivers to take their hands from the wheel, shift their eyes from watching the road, or pull their concentration from the task of driving safely.
+Texting and other cell phone use pose a concern, as this activity presents all three types of driving distractions.
 For example, the time it takes a driver traveling at roadway speed to respond to a text, they will have traveled the length of a football field without adequately attending to the roadway.
-As a result, more than 2,800 people die, more than 400,000 sustain injuries each year in the U.S. from distracted driving and about 20 percent of those fatalities involve pedestrians or bicyclists.
+As a result, more than 2,800 people die and more than 400,000 sustain injuries each year in the U.S. from distracted driving.
+In general, about 20 percent of those fatalities involve pedestrians or bicyclists.

-- Inattentional blindness: Inattentional blindness occurs commonly and constitutes one of the primary reasons that so many drivers point to after being involved in a pedestrian accident for why they didn't see the person before the collision.
-This doesn't mean physical blindness, but how the brain prioritizes the information in a highly stimulating environment, such as a busy roadway, as a matter of self-protection.
-The brain will focus on the details that present the most danger—in a traffic scenario, which would likely be tractor-trailers or other large or fast-moving vehicles—while letting go of smaller details that don't present an obvious risk of harm, such as pedestrians.
+- Inattentional blindness: Inattentional blindness constitutes one of the primary excuses many drivers claim after being involved in a pedestrian accident.
+They state they just didn't see the person before the collision.
+This doesn't mean physical blindness, it's how the brain prioritizes information in a highly stimulating environment, such as a busy roadway, as a matter of self-protection.
+The brain will focus on the details that present the most danger—in a traffic scenario, this would likely be tractor-trailers or other large or fast-moving vehicles—while letting go of smaller details that don't present an obvious risk of harm, such as pedestrians.

-- Failure to yield: Drivers who don't understand basic pedestrian traffic laws or choose to ignore them by failing to stop at marked crosswalks, fail to yield the right-of-way at appropriate times in unmarked intersections, or fail to stop when a school bus has extended its stop arm, risk injuring or killing pedestrians.
+- Failure to yield: Drivers who don't understand basic pedestrian traffic laws or choose to ignore them by failing to stop at marked crosswalks, cause many pedestrian accidents.
+They fail to yield the right-of-way at appropriate times in unmarked intersections, or fail to stop when a school bus has extended its stop arm, and risk injuring or killing pedestrians.

 When a motor vehicle strikes someone on foot, it is almost impossible for the pedestrian to avoid some type of injury.
 This is true regardless of the size of the car or other factors.
 Pedestrians have no protection from the impact of a vehicle and are often knocked to the ground, thrown onto the car's hood, or run over by the vehicle.